 All in all, turkey tail mushrooms may be able to help stave off disease by boosting the immune response and inhibiting the proliferation of cancer cells.

-What does a fast mushroom car say?
+By the way, what does a fast mushroom car say?

 “Shroom!
 Shroom!”